Optimizing your Online Archive for Query Performance

-With Atlas Online Archive, you can tier off cold data or infrequently accessed data from your MongoDB cluster to a MongoDB-managed S3 object store.
-This can lower-cost via archival cloud storage for old data, while active data that is more often accessed and queried remains in the primary database.
+With Atlas Online Archive, you can tier off cold data or infrequently accessed data from your MongoDB cluster to a MongoDB-managed cloud object storage - Amazon S3 or Microsoft Azure Blob Storage.
+This can lower the cost via archival cloud storage for old data, while active data that is more often accessed and queried remains in the primary database.

 FYI: If using Online Archive and also using MongoDB's Atlas Data Federation, users can also see a unified view of production data, and archived data side by side through a read-only, federated database instance.

 In this blog, we are going to be discussing how to improve the performance of your online archive by choosing the correct partitioning fields.